 - 1. The school records attendance in clock hours and gives appropriate attendance credit for all hours attended.
 The school does not add or deduct attendance hours as a penalty.
 Attendance is calculated using a computerized timeclock.
 This device may consist of an app that can be used on your phone, a biometric scanner in the school, or similar device.
 To ensure proper credit for clock hours, full-time students are required to clock in/out 4 times a day: when they arrive at school, when they leave for lunch, when they return from lunch, and when they leave at the end of the day.
 Part-time students are required to clock in/out 2 times a day: when they arrive at school and when they leave at the end of the day.
 If a student fails to clock in or out for their schedule on the student time clock, the student will not receive hours.
 If the student wishes to dispute any hours they feel earned, the student must provide documentation to verify attendance on the missing time form.
 The documentation would include the student sign in sheet, the specialty class attendance role, and/or the guest service summary. - 2.
 The school is open from 9:30 AM to 5:00 PM for 5-day students; 9:30 AM to 8:00 PM for 3-day student; and 5:00 PM to 10:00 PM for night students. - 3.
-All courses require continuous attendance.

-- 4. The prescribed attendance schedule must be maintained each week.
+All courses require continuous attendance. - 4.
+The prescribed attendance schedule must be maintained each week.
 Alternate schedules are available to those students who qualify. - 5.
 Night students may not miss Mondays; day students may not miss Saturdays; 3-day students may not miss Tuesday. - 6.
 Students must be on time, as tardiness inhibits the learning process.
 Students who are late for theory, a specialty class or a guest artist class may attend the class, but must be accompanied into the classroom by a learning leader.
 Students are never excused from mandatory theory class to work in the clinic classroom. - 7.
-During the enrollment agreement period, the student is allowed to miss 150 hours (cosmetology 1500 hr), 100 hours (cosmetology 1000 hr.), 150 hours (barbering 1500 hr.), 100 hours (barbering 1000 hr.), and 60 hours (esthetics) before having to pay extra instructional charges.
-If the student's training goes beyond the contracted ending date for course completion, the cosmetology (1500/1000) student will be charged an additional \$15.33, barbering (1500/1000) students will be charged an additional \$12.40 and esthetics students will be charged an additional \$20.72 for each hour completed after the contract ending date.
-The student may use the 150 (cosmetology 1500 hr), 100 (cosmetology 1000 hr), 150 (barbering 1500 hr), 100 (barbering 1000 hr), and 60 (esthetics) allowed absent hours for vacation, appointments, illness, etc.
+During the contracted enrollment period, the Student must maintain a 90% attendance average each month in order to complete the program by the expected/calculated completion date.
+The Student is allowed to miss 10% absent hours of their scheduled hours before having to pay extra instructional charges.
+The Student may use the 10% absent hours for vacation, doctor appointments, illness, etc.; however, the Student may not be out of school for 14 consecutive calendar days or they may be terminated.
+If the Student must attend additional program hours beyond their expected/calculated completion date due to not meeting a 90% attendance average or failure to complete academic graduation requirements, the Student will be charged an additional cost for each hour scheduled to complete after the expected/calculated completion date is reached.